microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 Windows App SDK's DynamicDependencies (DynDep) relies on an elegant dance with Windows' inbox behavior to provide the expected outcome (without servicing Windows).
-This requires a deep understanding of MSIX's behavior and Windows App SDK's versioning model to correctly identify and select the appropriate Windows App SDK framework package (aka WASfwk) at runtime.
+This requires a deep understanding of MSIX's behavior and Windows App SDK's versioning model to correctly identify and select the appropriate Windows App SDK framework package (aka WARfwk) at runtime.
 More details are available [here](https://github.com/microsoft/WindowsAppSDK/blob/main/specs/dynamicdependencies/DynamicDependencies.md).

 Dynamic Dependencies support is being added to Windows, aka OS DynDep.
 Care has been taken to keep